 Notable locations: Cancun, Tulum, Guanajuato

-There’s plenty of reasons why Greece is one of the most popular countries for a destination wedding and once you visit, the reason becomes perfectly clear.
-Beyond being unbelievably beautiful, the culture of hospitality and friendliness makes a foreign country with a language most don’t know feel right at home.
-Littered with unique islands to choose from, and accompanying wedding venues, Greece destination weddings are hard not to get featured in blogs because of how great they look in photos.
-The famous eggshell white of Greek buildings perfectly complements the white of a wedding dress in a way that’s hard to replicate anywhere else.
-That Santorini wedding was one of the first times I was hired to be a destination wedding photographer didn’t feel quite solidified until after shooting in Santorini, something I’d always imagined for myself but couldn’t believe I actually got to do!
-The bride and I are still friends to this day, and I can’t help but think it’s in large part because of the magic of Greece.
-I couldn’t suggest it anymore and if I’d say a Greece destination wedding is a good fit for you if you would call yourself a romantic, like to explore towns by walking, and you love the sea.
+There’s plenty of reasons why Greece is one of the most popular wedding destinations in the world.
+Beyond being unbelievably beautiful, the culture of hospitality and friendliness makes a foreign country feel right at home.
+Filled with unique islands to choose from, Greece destination weddings are hard not to get featured in blogs because of how amazing they look.
+The famous eggshell white of buildings in Santorini perfectly complementing the blue of the Aegean is hard to replicate anywhere else.
+That Santorini wedding was one of the first times I was hired to be a destination wedding photographer.
+The bride and I are still friends to this day, and I can’t help but think some of it had to do with the magic of Greece.
+A Greece destination wedding is a good fit for you if you’d call yourself a romantic, like to explore towns by walking, and you love the sea.

 Notable locations: Santorini, Mykonos, Milos